Call 999 if someone is seriously ill or injured

 We have minor injuries units in Tamworth and Lichfield.
 You don't need an appointment and you will be seen by a nurse.
 Waiting times are variable.

-If you have an illness or injury that requires urgent attention, you can go to the Derby Urgent Care Centre.
+If you have an illness or injury that requires urgent attention, you can go to an Urgent Treatment Centre (UTC).
 You don't need to book an appointment.

 Please note that the centre cannot help with: